Colorado Handicap Parking Placards

 People with disabilities have several different options when it comes to applying for a disabled parking pass in Colorado.
+We can help determine if you qualify for a Colorado handicap parking application.
 Whether you have a disability expecting to last just a few months or forever, the Colorado Division of Motor Vehicles will issue exactly what you need, including:

 - Temporary short-term placards for disabilities lasting up to 90 days